-Queen Adesuyi is a policy coordinator at the Drug Policy Alliance’s Office of National Affairs in Washington, D.C., where she supports ONA’s work to advance DPA’s federal and local District of Columbia legislative agenda.
-Her areas of focus include marijuana legalization with a racial justice focus, collateral consequences, and reentry hurdles for those involved in the criminal justice or juvenile justice systems.
-She also co-chairs the Reentry and Housing Coalition, a broad coalition of advocates with the mission of expanding access to affordable housing for the justice-involved.
+Queen Adesuyi is a policy coordinator at the Drug Policy Alliance’s Office of National Affairs in Washington, D.C., where she works to advance DPA’s federal and local District of Columbia legislative agenda.
+Her areas of focus include marijuana legalization with a racial justice focus, collateral consequences, housing, and overdose prevention.

 Adesuyi, who hails from the Morris Heights section of the Bronx, is an alumna from Georgetown University, where she majored in American Studies and minored in Women’s and Gender Studies.
 Her undergraduate research examined competing models of racial and social justice in the District of Columbia’s pro- and anti-marijuana legalization campaigns, one of the nation’s first legalization campaigns where racial justice was intimately a part of the messaging on both sides.